Bogdanp/dramatiq/docs/source/motivation.rst

 * Celery’s not well suited for integration testing.
 You’re expected to unit test tasks and to turn eager evaluation on for integration tests, but even then task exceptions will be swallowed by default.
-  Dramatiq provides an in-memory stub broker specifically for this use case.
+  Dramatiq provides an in-memory stub broker for this use case.
 * Celery's source code is spread across 3 different projects (celery, billiard and kombu) and it’s impenetrable.
 Its usage of runtime stack frame manipulation leads to heisenbugs.